minhhoangbui/minhhoangbui.github.io/_posts/2019-09-06-pose-extraction.md

 ### *Knowledge distillation*
 Thanks to this stacked architecture, we are able to use knowledge distillation technique.
 We could use model with more stacks to teach the less one which is more lightweight.
-However, in my experiments, improvement is limited when I trained student model using groundtruth labels and teacher model
+However, in my experiments, improvement is limited when I trained student model using ground-truth labels and teacher model.

 ```python
 for j in range(0, len(output)):